billythegoat356/alsyncer/README.md

 # alsyncer
 A homemade algorithm that synchronises a text alignment with a reference text.
+Uses Symmetric Alignment Distribution.

 # Idea
 Most STT algorithms don't support receiving a reference text, meaning you have to trust their given characters alignment.